digitalservice4germany/steuerlotse/webapp/client/README.md

 Launches the unit test runner in the interactive watch mode.
 See [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-#### `yarn test:e2e`
+#### `yarn test:functional`

-Runs end-to-end tests which exercise both the flask app and the client-side components in a real browser environment.
+Runs functional tests which exercise both the flask app and the client-side components in a real browser environment.

 #### `yarn cypress`